Jeydin21/Jeydin21/README.md

 ## 👋 Hello there!

 My name is Jeydin Pham, an aspiring cybersecurity major.
 I'm a Linux enthusiast and an open source advocate.
-Always open to collaborating on projects and innovative ideas.
+I love developing things related to anime and games.
+I'm always open to collaborating on projects and innovative ideas.
 Feel free to connect with me here:

 <p align="center">
   <a href="mailto:jeydin@j21.dev?subject=Hello%20there!"><img src="https://img.shields.io/badge/gmail-%23D14836.svg?&style=for-the-badge&logo=gmail&logoColor=white" /></a>&nbsp;&nbsp;&nbsp;&nbsp;